Credit Cards in a Raleigh, NC Bankruptcy

-Discharge Credit card debt?
-Most credit card debt, whether the card is issued by a bank, gasoline company, or department store, is unsecured and dischargeable.
-Some department stores retain a security interest in all items being purchased using the store credit card, making those secured debts rather than the “regular” unsecured credit card debts subject to discharge.
+Can you discharge credit card debt?
+Most credit card debt, whether the card is issued by a bank, gasoline company, or department store, is unsecured and can be discharged.
+However, it’s important to note that some department stores may retain a security interest in items purchased with their store credit card, making those debts secured and subject to discharge.

 Keeping a Credit Card through a North Carolina Bankruptcy

-Having a credit card is good way to build credit, but there are other ways that are much faster and cheaper.
-The easiest way is to take $500 and get a secured loan from a bank for $500.
-Then do it again 2-3 more times.
-Have the payments be made from the collateral (the $500 you already deposited), and you just pay interest.
-In 3-4 months you can close the accounts, and now you have 3-4 banks reporting your timely payments on loans.
+Having a credit card is one way to establish credit, but there are alternative methods that are faster and more cost-effective.
+One such approach is obtaining a $500 secured loan from a bank and repeating the process 2-3 times.
+By ensuring that the payments are covered by the collateral (the $500 already deposited), you only need to pay the interest.
+After 3-4 months, you can close the accounts and benefit from having 3-4 banks reporting your punctual loan repayments.